-The DURABILITY policy controls whether data writers should maintain samples after they have been sent to known subscribers.
+The durability QoS policy controls whether data writers should maintain samples after they have been sent to known subscribers.
 This policy applies to the topic, data reader, and data writer entities via the durability member of their respective QoS structures.
-Below is the IDL related to the durability QoS policy: